Machine identities are exploding in the enterprise. Look no further than Gartner’s 2022 IAM Summit for proof.

 Machine identity management is set to become even more important in the coming year.
 As a result, it’s critical to ensure your organization has a clearly defined, well-aligned strategy in place sooner rather than later.
 And the best place to start is with a machine identity management working group.

 Of course, there’s quite a lot that goes into managing machine identities in the long term.
-To learn more about what’s at stake and how Keyfactor can help, contact us here.
+To learn more about what’s at stake and how Keyfactor can help, get started, contact us here.